WiIIson/EMGFlow-Python-Package/docs/reference/extract-features.md

 **Parameters**

-`psd`: pd.DataFrame
+`psd` : pd.DataFrame
 - A Pandas dataframe containing a 'Frequency' and 'Power' column.
 The 'Power' column should be normalized.
+The 'Power' column should be normalized.

 **Raises**